cyrillwork/EulerProject/README.md

 # EulerProject
 Euler project tasks

-Some tasks has OpenMP calcilations.
+Some tasks has OpenMP calculation.